sdcote/dockprom/README.md

 1. Press the invite button.
 1. Select the "Pending Invites (#)" tab on the users screen.
 1. Select the "Copy Invite" link to copy the activation link for that user to the clipboard.
-1. Open another tab in your browser and paste the link to your address panel.
-Make sure to replace `localhost` with the hostname of the docker host.
-1. Complete the user registration process.
+1. Replace `localhost` with the hostname of the docker host and manually email the link to your teammate.
+They can use the link to complete the registration process.
+Alternately, you can navigate to the link yourself and register the account for them.
+They can change their credentials later.

 You can repeat this process for as many users as you need.
 Keep in mind this is just for your team and you probably only need two or three accounts in your DevOps monitor.